SowjanyaGunaganti/Assignment2-Gunaganti/README.md

 # Assignment2-Gunaganti
+###### Favourite place details
 #Sowjanya Gunaganti
 ######India
+---
 **India** is my birth place and **I had many memories with my family and friends**,coming to traditions and customs I feel awesome about them.
 Thank you
+directions for travelling from maryville to india
+1. first, should take a ride from maryville to kansas airport
+2. should take a flight from kansas to chicago and then again take a flight from chicago to delhi.
+3. from delhi,need to take a domestic flight from delhi to hyderabad